 Working on an hourly rate of A$250, that’s 11 hours of work (the $2,500 writing cost plus the $250 ad spend) we’d need to generate before we made a profit from that piece of writing.

 Of course, doing that piece of work also generates word of mouth which potentially generates future sales.
 It helps boost SEO so more people find us.

 But you get the gist of where we’re going.
 There are ways to work out the actual value of writing.

 We’ve not come across too many copywriters or marketing agencies who make this sort of connection to the value of writing.

 Most writers focus on their writing skills.
 Necessary, yes.
 But is it enough for business owners who may not know what good writing looks like?

 As potential ‘clients’ for writing, a writer who could tell us how much revenue their writing could add to our business?
 Well, that would make them stand out from the writing crowd.

 The value of our writing

-And finally from a practical point of view, we cover writing for e-Commerce.
+And finally, from a practical point of view, we cover sales copy.
 Here the value of writing becomes super-clear.
-Whether it is the clarity and consistency of your product description.
-Or the way you create an emotional connection or sales trigger with your consumer at the point of purchase.
+Whether it’s the clarity and consistency of your product description and product pages.
+Or the way you create an emotional connection or sales trigger with your customer at the point of purchase.